 One should not lose sight of the fact that instructing children has educating (i.e., upbringing) as its primary aim.
-There is a common misconception that educating has to do with norms, values and matters of a philosophy of life, that it aims at the child's moral forming and thus is directed to his heart.
-In contrast, teaching only has to do with subject content or knowledge and is directed to the child's reasoning.
+There is a common misconception that educating has to do with norms, values and matters of a philosophy of life, which it aims at the child's moral forming and, thus, is directed to his/her heart.
+In contrast, teaching only has to do with subject content or knowledge, and is directed to the child's reasoning.
 However, we view the relationship between educating and teaching differently.
-Our primary aim is to guide the child normatively to a full-fledged, refined adulthood and this aim includes all areas of adult life.
-We want to equip the child with knowledge for exercising his religious, vocational, and work life as well as all other facets of adult life he is going to enter.
+Our primary aim is to guide the child normatively to a full-fledged, refined adulthood, and this aim includes all areas of adult life.
+We want to equip the child with knowledge for exercising his/her religious, vocational, and work life, as well as all other facets of adult life he/she is going to enter.

-Now it is obvious that adults--be they parents, teachers or whoever else take on the role of the child's educator--always and necessarily educate him in terms of content.
-It is evident that one cannot educate with regard to nothing.
+Adults, be they parents, teachers or whoever else takes on the role of the child's educator--always and necessarily educate him/her in terms of content.
+It is evident that one cannot educate about nothing.
 We talk with children about things, let them play or work with us or we present something to them to look at or to become directly acquainted with.
-The immediate problem the adult has to struggle with regarding the content with which the child will be educated is that they are not always on hand or immediately available.
-For example, the child wants to know something about the Bushmen and the adult is willing to help, but how?
+The immediate problem the adult must struggle with regarding the content with which the child will be educated, is that they are not always on hand or immediately available.
+For example, the child wants to know something about the Bushmen, and the adult is willing to help, but how?
 They are not in the Kalahari (desert where the Bushmen live).
-Or suppose the teacher eagerly wants to have the children in his history class hear something about a brave hero and his exploits.
-Now the teacher has to consider, nevertheless, how to allow the Bushmen to appear--certainly not literally--or the heroic deeds to be enacted.
-A variety of possibilities arise: he can tell the class something about them or perhaps read something to them about the topic.
-It is not impossible that he will assign the children to play different roles and thus revive a scene before the class.
-The fact is, he has to think about the ways the children will become acquainted with things that are not available to their group before they are introduced or presented.
+Or suppose the teacher eagerly wants to have the children in his/her history class hear something about a brave hero and his/her exploits.
+Now, the teacher must consider how to allow the Bushmen to appear-certainly not literally--or the heroic deeds to be enacted.
+A variety of possibilities arise: he/she can tell the class something about them or, perhaps, read something to them about the topic.
+It is not impossible that he/she will assign the children to play different roles and, thus, revive a scene before the class.
+The fact is, he/she must think about the ways the children will become acquainted with things which are not available to them before they are introduced or presented.

-&lt;sup>\ In the didactic-pedagogic literature, ground forms also are referred to as fundamental or basic didactic forms.
+^{} In the didactic-pedagogic literature, ground forms also are referred to as fundamental or basic didactic forms.
 (G.D.Y.)

 As soon as one thinks about presenting content in an educative situation, the activity of teaching comes to the fore.
-We can say that as soon as the content is introduced in a class, there is teaching.
+We can say that, as soon as the content is introduced in a class, there is teaching.
 The important fact that educating is only actualized through teaching has already been noted.
-Similarly, teaching will be meaningless in the child's life if it does not contribute to his being educated via content.
+Similarly, teaching will be meaningless in the child's life if it does not contribute to his/her being educated via content.

-Thus, teaching is presenting content to children but presenting them in such a way that they will entice and captivate the children, i.e., so that they who naturally are eager to learn are motivated to participate lively in the lesson.
-Briefly, they will become involved in the lesson as learners.
-Now the question is in what ways is it possible for a person to let content appear in the classroom and make the children eager to learn it.
+Thus, teaching is presenting content to children, but presenting them in such a way that they will entice and captivate the children, i.e., so that they, who are naturally eager to learn, are motivated to lively participate in the lesson by becoming involved in it as learners.
+Now, the question is in what ways is it possible for a person to let content appear in the classroom and make the children eager to learn it.